emqx/emqx-docs/en_US/data-integration/syskeeper.md

 4. Set **Listen Address** to `Address:9002`, for example: "172.17.0.1:9002".
 For the rest, you can keep the default value.

 Now you have created a Name SysKeeper Proxy in the Security Zone III.
-Next, you need to create a rule and Sink to specify the data to be written into the SysKeeper forwarding in the Security Zone I-II.
+Next, you need to create a rule and sink to specify the data to be written into the SysKeeper Forwarder in the Security Zone I-II.

-## Create a Connector
+## Create a SysKeeper Forwarder Connector

 This section demonstrates how to configure a Nari SysKeeper forwarding in Security Zone I-II.